Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 Hello,

 Here is my first illustration.
-It's the first time since childhood that I've drawn without a model.
+Itâs the first time since childhood that Iâve drawn without using a reference.

-There are things I like and others I don't.
-I'm not too fond of the lines on the plains (grass).
-The gray values of the cloak don't work well, I think.
-Something is missing, but I can't figure out what at the moment.
-I wonder if the clouds and smoke wouldn't be better with a darker outline.
-But I'm afraid of ruining the illustration by trying :s
+There are some things I like and others I like less.
+I donât really like the lines on the plains (grass).
+I think the grayscale values of the cape donât work very well.
+Something is missing, but I canât figure out what it is right now.
+Iâm wondering if the clouds and smoke wouldnât look better with a darker outline.
+But Iâm afraid of ruining the illustration if I try:s

-Firstly, the composition is cool, you managed the shadows and lights well, and it's very clean and neat.
+First of all, the composition is great; youâve handled the shadows and lighting well, and itâs very clean and polished.

-> the grass: it doesn't work because you've done something very regular.
-If it's organic, we avoid regularity.
-We create randomness.
-And the second rule: the further it is, the less detailed it is.
+> The grass: it doesnât work because youâve made it too uniform.
+If itâs organic, avoid regularity.
+Create randomness.
+And the second rule: the further away something is, the less detail it should have.

-> the character in the foreground: there's a visual knot with his head.
-It almost exactly touches the branch next to it >> absolutely to avoid.
-To remedy this, I've reduced it, but you could simply move the branch or the head so that they overlap or clearly avoid each other.
+> The character in the foreground: thereâs a visual conflict with his head.
+It almost touches the branch right next to it, which should be avoided.
+To fix this, Iâve reduced his size, but you could simply move the branch or the head so that they overlap or avoid each other completely.

-> Still on the character, he obviously does not have the same light source as the rest of your image >> not logical, so I corrected that
+> Also regarding the character, he clearly doesnât have the same light source as the rest of the image, which doesnât make sense, so Iâve corrected that.

-> And regarding the folds, you did something that has no tension lines.
-Don't hesitate to take a sheet at home and simulate the position he's in to see the folds that are created ^^
+> And concerning the folds, youâve created something with no tension lines.
+Donât hesitate to take a sheet at home and simulate the position heâs in to see the folds that are created.

-But it's a very good job overall, with good image depth, it also tells a story.
-Really very nice đ
+But overall, itâs a very good piece of work, with good depth and it tells a story.
+Really great! đ

-Honestly, it's cool.
-There's a nice depth in the image, the composition is clear, although I find it a pity that we are "enclosed" in the image (trees on the right and left and the branches that come back over the top and follow all around the format).
-I think you were trying to create a somewhat unsettling atmosphere, thatâs what I feel anyway when I look at your drawing.
-So, I suggest a small composition modification, especially regarding the trees, to enhance this aspect.
+Honestly, itâs great.
+Thereâs a nice depth to the image, and the composition is clear, although I think itâs a shame that we feel âtrappedâ within the image (trees on the right and left, and the branches coming down from above and following the entire perimeter of the frame).
+I think you were trying to create a slightly unsettling atmosphere, and thatâs certainly what I feel when I look at your drawing.
+So, I suggest a small modification to the composition, especially in terms of the trees, to emphasize this aspect.

-Iâll also mention that you can draw elements off-screen (I'm thinking of trees specifically).
-Here, it seems like thereâs just a row of trees neatly aligned as is sometimes the case on boulevards or avenues.
-Whereas the presence of the wolf, falcon, and other elements leads me to believe that itâs actually more like a forest.
+While Iâm at it, Iâd like to say that you can draw elements that are outside the frame (Iâm thinking of trees, specifically).
+Here, it feels like thereâs just a row of neatly aligned trees, as is sometimes the case on boulevards or avenues.
+However, the presence of the wolf, the falcon, and other elements leads me to believe that itâs actually more of a forest.

-If itâs a forest >> no symmetry, no geometry, it should be organic, it needs to be random.
+If itâs a forest, then there should be no symmetry, no geometry.
+It should be organic, and it should be random.

 Hello Rakja,

 Thank you for your advice and your appreciation.
-So yes, I wanted to create something unsettling, but how to do it because they arrive in a clearing and the castle appears benevolent or not, it's up to each to decide.
-But if I had made a complete forest, which was my initial idea, I wouldn't have had space to fit it in; then I would have had to have them walking in the forest looking for their way.
-But it's true that my trees are too orderly, too much in perspective.
+Yes, itâs true that I wanted to create something unsettling, but how do I do it?
+They arrive in a clearing, and the castle appears â whether itâs benevolent or not is up to them to decide.
+But if I were to create an entire forest, as I originally intended, I wouldnât have enough space to include it, so I would have had to make them walk through the forest, searching for their way.
+But itâs true that my trees are too neatly arranged, too uniform.

 Regina

-In this case, we are dealing with a pure composition problem.
-Once again, references are everything, don't hesitate to look for photos that can match what you'd like to achieve, they can inspire you ;p
+In this case, weâre dealing with a pure composition issue.
+Once again, life is the best reference; donât hesitate to look for photos that match what you want to achieve; it might inspire you ;p

-I hadn't understood that they were entering a clearing, but rather that they were coming out of the forest (since there are no more trees behind the house).
+I didnât realize they were entering a clearing, but rather that they were leaving the forest (since there are no more trees behind the house).

 Je n'avais pas du tout compris qu'ils entraient dans une clairiĂšre, mais plutĂŽt qu'ils sortaient de la forĂȘt (puisqu'il n'y a plus d'arbres derriĂšre la maison).